- 1. Convert Videos to FCP+

-Once you are on the main window, click the Convert all files to menu from the top-right, choose your preferred output format (MP4 and Same as source resolution for the example used here), in the Output field at the bottom, select a target folder, and click Convert to render and export the video to the destination folder.
+Once you are on the main window, click the Output Format: menu from the top-right, choose your preferred output format (MP4 and Same as source resolution for the example used here), in the Output field at the bottom, select a target folder, and click the Start All to render and export the video to the destination folder.

 If you have multiple videos and want to fragment them all in one go, you can follow the steps given below to learn how to split in Final Cut Pro X:

 Step 1: Arrange the Clips.

 Unlock all the clips if they’re locked, and position each footage layer in the Timeline in a way that the frame of all the layers you want to cut is placed at a single instance (one above the other).

 Place the Timeline Playhead (formally known as a ‘Skimmer’) on the position you want to split all the footages from.

 Open the Trim menu from the top, and click Blade All to split all the video layers at once.
 Alternatively, you can press the shift + command + B keys together on the keyboard to get the task done.

 This process is slightly different from that explained in Part 4.
 You can follow the steps given below to learn how to split clip in Final Cut Pro if there are multiple footages in the Timeline that need to be fragmented instead of all: